 If you simply transfer other outstanding debts onto your credit card, you now must grapple with your new credit card debt.
-Credit cards typically have fairly high interest rates compared to secured loans, which means your interest charge will still be very high (likely nearly as much as you would be paying in late fees, but without hurting your credit).
+Credit cards typically charge fairly high interest rates compared to secured loans, which means the interest you pay will still be very high.
+The interest charge itself could be nearly as much as you would be paying in late fees, but you would not be hurting your credit rating.

-If you can only afford the minimum payments on your credit card, you are stretched dangerously thin – any other spending shock could force you into default
+If you can only afford the minimum payments on your credit card, you are stretched dangerously thin.
+Any other financial emergency could force you into default.

 Risks with Secured Loans

 Consolidating your debt with a secured loan is cheaper than using your credit card or an unsecured loan.
-This makes it a more attractive option, but it comes with its own serious drawbacks.
+This makes this type of loan a more attractive option, but it comes with its own serious drawbacks.

-Second, you are still stretched very thin.
-Missing your payment on a consolidated secured loan is the same as missing a payment on your primary mortgage – it could put your whole house into default, and trigger a foreclosure.
+Second, your finances are still stretched very thin.
+Missing your payment on a consolidated secured loan is the same as missing a payment on your primary mortgage.
+It could put your whole house into default and trigger foreclosure proceedings.

-If you are in a position where you cannot simply juggle your bills or negotiate a month or two extension with some creditors to get your head above water, you will need to take action quickly to get out of debt and keep your finances healthy.
+If you are in a position where you cannot juggle your bills or negotiate a 1-2 month extension with some creditors, you need to take action quickly in order to get out of debt and keep your finances healthy.

-The clock is ticking any time you are working with debt.
-It is always better to ask for help sooner than start to panic later.
+Any time you are working with debt, the clock is ticking.
+It is always better to ask for help sooner rather than just panicking later.